semgrep/semgrep-docs/docs/release-notes/september-2023.md

 ### Changed

 - **SCM configuration:** Improved the **Delete message** when deleting SCMs, so that you are aware of the implications of removing an SCM.
 Many major Semgrep features rely on a connection with your source code manager, so take care when deleting SCMs.
+- **GitHub:** Semgrep no longer automatically associates a new user's Semgrep organization with their personal GitHub account.
+New users can still connect their Semgrep organization with their personal account.

 ### Fixed